sourcegraph/learn/posts/How_to_troubleshoot_Java_StackOverflowError.md

 ```

 Cyclic Relationships between classes is the result of two different classes instantiating each other inside their constructors.
-In the example, classes A and B instantiate each other in their contructors repeatedly until we get a StackOverFlowError.
-This error is mainly due to unecessary constructor calls, so we can just avoid introducing them in the codes.<br>
+In the example, classes A and B instantiate each other in their contructors repeatedly until we get a StackOverflowError.
+This error is mainly due to unecessary constructor calls, so we can just avoid introducing them in the codes.

 Now, let's see the solution to prevent this error.

 ## Fix your Code